Dipjay-Das/Weather-App/README.md

 # Weather-App
-This is a responsive weather app which is created using html, css and javascript technologies.
+This weather app made using OpenWeatherMap API in JavaScript.
+The app tells the current temperature and some additional information like Real Feel, Highest Temperature, Lowest Temperature and Humidity.